opringle/nlp-fine-tune/README.md

 |     4      | NVIDIA_TESLA_V100 |      1      | n1-standard-4 |        26%      |          46%       |            94%           |      92%        |          9          |
 |     6      | NVIDIA_TESLA_V100 |      1      | n1-standard-4 |        26%      |          46%       |            94%           |      92%        |          OOM        |
 |     8      | CLOUD_TPU_V3      |      1      | n1-standard-4 |        23%      |          10%       |             -            |        -        |          ---        |

+## Learnings

+- It is possible to use pytorch with TPUs, however, it's a pain in the arse.
+You need to install the xla library and make significant modifications to the code.
+Using Keras, there are very few modifications to the training code in order to run on TPUs or distribute across multiple nodes.

 ## ToDo